 - Carth Onasi in Knights of the Old Republic.
 His primary motive is killing his treasonous commanding officer who announced his defection to the Sith by bombing Carth's homeworld, and among the casualties...

 - Mass Effect 2: Thane's work as an assassin led to his wife being killed.
 He was pretty changed by it.

-- Gender-flipped and notable that even if she wasn't romanced in the first game, Liara still has a subtle vibe of this during the second.
+- Notable that even if she wasn't romanced in the first game, Liara still has a subtle vibe of this during the second.
 After Shepard's death, she handed his/her remains over to Cerberus in order to bring them back, then went and waged war for two years against The Shadow Broker for trying to sell Shepard's corpse to the Collectors.
 Keep in mind, before this, she was a shy and mild-mannered archaeologist.